 - In format, select MS-DOS(FAT)

 Step 2.
-Connect the USB to your phone
+Connect the storage to your car/phone

 - Make sure it’s being recognized and Sentry Mode is on

-- After recording some videos, disconnect USB, and plug in to your mobile device
+- After recording some videos, disconnect USB or adatper, and plug in to your mobile device

-- Open SentryView App and wait for videos to load (we haven’t actually tried this, but assume this is how it works)
+- Open SentryView App, select this device, and wait for videos to load

 Step 3.
 Browse videos with SentryView app